-Chris Christie, eyeing ’24 run, takes shots at DeSantis
+Chris Christie, Eyeing ’24 Run, Takes Shots at DeSantis

 “That’s not the guy I want sitting across from President Xi and negotiating our next agreement with China, or sitting across from Putin and trying to resolve what’s happening in Ukraine, if you can’t see around a corner that Bob Iger created for you,” Christie said.
 (Iger, a longtime Disney leader, returned as Disney’s CEO late last year.)

-Christie has been meeting with his staff and some donors and soliciting input from people, as he aims to decide in the coming weeks whether to run for president in a race dominated so far by Trump.
+Christie has been meeting with his staff and some donors and soliciting input from people, as he aims to decide in the coming weeks whether to run for president.

-But as DeSantis has stumbled some before formally entering the race, some anti-Trump voices in the Republican Party have grown more interested in a Christie candidacy.
+If he does run, he would start at a disadvantage in a party redefined by Trump.
+But as DeSantis has stumbled at times before formally entering the race, some anti-Trump voices in the Republican Party have grown more interested in a Christie candidacy.

 Trump has taunted DeSantis relentlessly, while DeSantis has largely declined to push back on Trump.
 A television ad from the super PAC supporting DeSantis took issue with Trump for attacking DeSantis, a fellow Republican; Trump has never been bothered by such raised eyebrows.

 But Christie has been willing to take on both Trump and DeSantis, who was meeting with lawmakers in Washington on Tuesday.